artur-gajewski/react-redux-boilerplate/README.md

 # Hardcore React Training Broilerplate

-## Introduction

-Welcome, friend, to my two-day hardcore React Workshop v1.
-You'll grow some real bones instead of the backbone.js (pun intended, even though the joke is getting old) your rib cage is attached to now.

-This repo also currently acts as a starter project for my [broilerplate](https://github.com/pekkis/broilerplate) to kickstart a React project with sane defaults, necessary tooling and reusable, copy-paste-preventing stuff.
-It's exactly the same kit I build my own stuff on.

-I recommend, though, to check out the [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate instead of my broilerplate.
-If it suits you, you might want to use it.
-Personally, I think it's inadequate. and do not agree with it's philosophy.
-You always have to eject, and then you're on your own as here.

-With Broilerplate, I aim to get all the advantages and none of the disadvantages.
-Only future will tell whether this is sane.

-## Branches

-The `master` branch contains a fuller example application. `training` is empty.
+Boilerplate to start your next project with React.

 Use as you wish, but still read the license from LICENSE.

 ## Requirements

-- MacOS and Linux are grade A citizens.
-Should work in Windows too, but I don't always test because I'm not a Windows man.
-- If it doesn't work, just use a Unix virtual machine.
+- MacOS or Linux.
+Windows not tested, but if it doesn't work, just use a Unix virtual machine.
 - The current version of Node.js (8.x).
 Might work on older ones, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).

-## Training requirements
+## Development requirements

-- A good editor / IDE that supports our stuff in real-time.
-I use [Atom](https://atom.io/) (Atom) myself because it's free and good!
-- Some alternatives: VSCode, Nuclide, WebStorm.

 If you decide to use Atom, install at least the following packages: